rjmorse/kubernetes-windows-vagrant/readme.md

 - Windows nodes do not join automatically as part of `vagrant up`.
 This is due to some issue with **Start-Job** running in the context of Vagrant and then disconnecting, perhaps.
 - Windows nodes do not report CPU or RAM metrics
-- Vagrant SMB synced folder to Windows nodes does not work, and the file provisioner to copy files is abhorrently slow (15 minutes to copy 250MB)
+- Vagrant SMB synced folder to Windows nodes does not work, and the file provisioner to copy files is slow (~5 minutes to copy 250MB)
 - SMB synced folder does not accept parameters for some reason.
 This means typing in the username/password for SMB sync a couple minutes into the standup of each Linux instance
-- kube-dns on the master gets into a crash loop and is likely due to a configuration error
+- kube-dns on the master gets into a crash loop and is likely due to a configuration error or could be related to https://github.com/kubernetes/kubernetes/issues/56902